 - Increased chance of infections (from having too few white blood cells)

 - Easy bruising or bleeding (from having too few blood platelets)

 - Fatigue (from having too few red blood cells)

 Some drugs can have other side effects.
-For example, cisplatin and carboplatin can damage nerves (called neuropathy).
+For example, cisplatin and carboplatin can damage nerves (called peripheral neuropathy).
 This can sometimes lead to hearing loss or symptoms in the hands and feet such as pain, burning or tingling sensations, sensitivity to cold or heat, or weakness.
-This usually goes away once treatment is stopped, but it can last a long time in some people.
+This usually goes away over time once treatment is stopped, but it can last a long time in some people.